bholloway/gulp-track-filenames/README.md

 #### `.after()`

-Note file names from the input stream as those after transformation.
+Consider file names from the input stream as those after transformation.

 Order must be preserved so as to correctly match the corresponding before files.

 Outputs a stream of the same files.

 @returns `{stream.Through}` A through stream that performs the operation of a gulp stream.

+### `.define(before, after)`

+Define an explicit filename transformation.

+@param `{string} before` The filename before transformation

+@param `{string} after` The filename after transformation

+@returns The current session on which the method was called

 #### `.replace(text)`